Macron faces tough battle for control of parliament as France votes

 So after five years of undisputed control, Macron, known for his top-down approach to power, is looking at a new mandate where he will need to strike more compromises.

-No poll has shown the leftwing Nupes led by hard left Jean-Luc Melenchon winning a ruling majority - a scenario that could plunge the euro zone's second largest economy into an unstable period of cohabitation between a president and prime minister from different political groups.
+No poll has shown the leftwing Nupes led by Melenchon winning a ruling majority - a scenario that could plunge the euro zone's second largest economy into a tense period of cohabitation between a president and prime minister from different political groups.